pombredanne/centidb/docs/index.rst

 So this module is borne out of frustration.
-On a recent project while experimenting with compression, I again found myself partially implementing what this module wants to be: a tiny layer that does little but add indices to a piece of Cold War era technology.
+On a recent project while experimenting with compression, I again found myself partially implementing what this module wants to be: a tiny layer that does little but add indices to Cold War era technology.
 No "inventions", no lies, no claims to beauty, no religious debates about scaleability, just 400ish lines that try to do one thing reasonably.

 And so that remains the primary design goal: **size**.
 The library should be *small* and *convenient*.
 Few baked in assumptions, no overcooked